VisDunneRight/gd_benchmark_sets/notion_data/Benchmark datasets 64e0439269f9497799025562a4087ce1/Militarized Interstate Disputes (MID) 27d9df7d11e44a9596267bb930bc6f03.md

 Origin Notes: Part of the Correlates of War project.

-graph features handled: dynamic, temporal event sequence Graph features in papers: 5
+graph features handled: dynamic, temporal event sequence Graph features in papers: dynamic,dynamic (discrete),layered graphs,n-layers,clusters (pre-existing),dynamic,dynamic (discrete),layered graphs,n-layers
 Originally found at: https://correlatesofwar.org/data-sets/MIDs/
 Size: The dataset consists of 2 temporal event sequence graphs, one with 199 nodes and 2435 edges, and the other with 156 nodes and 4481 edges.
 Number of Graphs: 2
 Origin Paper: The MID5 Dataset, 2011–2014: Procedures, coding rules, and description (https://www.notion.so/The-MID5-Dataset-2011-2014-Procedures-coding-rules-and-description-68e2449950584fdeb99e5d016704b585?pvs=21)
-Appeared in years: 2
+Appeared in years: 2012,2013
 Type of Collection: Uniform Benchmark is it stored properly?: No must be analyzed: No